top of page

 • The MMR vaccine is safe and does not cause autism.

+Vaccination serves as a critical tool in preventing measles outbreaks and ensuring public health.
 By recognizing the importance of the MMR vaccine, we can effectively protect ourselves, our families, and our communities through herd immunity.
 As we confront challenges from misinformation and vaccine hesitancy, staying informed and advocating for vaccination is crucial.

-So, in other words get your vaccine if you are unvaccinated and medically able to!
+So, in other words, get your vaccine if you are unvaccinated and medically able to!

 High angle view of a vaccination clinic with health professionals ready to administer vaccines